andremann/SKG-IF/docs/source/venues.rst

 Peer review
 ----
-:Description: The type of peer-review taking place at the venue
+:Description: the type of peer-review in charge at the venue
-:Type: controlled vocabulary
+:Type: Vocabulary {single-blind, double-blind, open, none}
 :Use: mandatory, (1)
 :Representation: XML element ``peerReview``
 :Example: